 Submissions for draft plan approval, including reports and engineering drawings that are prepared by the developer's consulting engineer, are administered by Thames Centre Planning and Development Services Department.
-Unless noted otherwise, draft plan approval or draft approval shall have the same meaning for a plan of subdivision or plan of condominium.
+Unless noted otherwise, draft plan approval or draft approval shall have the same meaning for a plan of subdivision or plan of condominium, in all circumstances, these Engineering Design Standards shall be followed.
 This section describes the content of which the submissions to the Municipality shall contain.
 Incomplete submissions which do not attempt to address all aspects of the draft conditions or engineering criteria may be returned with a request for complete documentation unless acceptable arrangements have first been made with the Municipality.